owntools/boilerplate/README.md

 make build test
 ```

-or, if no dependencies changed, just `make test`
+or, if no dependencies changed, just `make test`.

 #### Clean